Orange Line (Lahore Metro): Depot

 A depot was constructed at the northeast portion of the line, directly east of the Lahore Ring Road, while a stabling yard was constructed at the line's southern terminus at Ali Town.
 The depot is also the site of the Orange Line's central control centre.
 The depot and stabling yard respectively required 0.56 and 0.49 kilometres of track.

 Alignment

 The line spans 27.1 km.
 1.72 km of the line is underground, while transition zones between underground and elevated portions covers 0.7 km.
 The remaining track is elevated.
-The maximum gradient for the track's main-line is 30%, while the minimum turning radius on the mainline is 250 metres.
+The maximum gradient for the track's main-line is 3.0%, while the minimum turning radius on the mainline is 250 metres.

 The alignment roughly parallels several of Lahore's major thoroughfares, including the Grand Trunk Road, McLeod Road, Lake Road, Multan Road and Raiwind Road.
-The Orange Line connects several important nodes in Lahore, including the Shalimar Gardens, University of Engineering and Technology, Lahore's main train station, Chauburji Square, and Ali Town.
+The Orange Line connects several important nodes in Lahore, including the Shalamar Gardens, University of Engineering and Technology, Lahore's main train station, Chauburji Square, and Ali Town.